LeonHTM/LeonHTM/README.md

 ## LeonHTM

-### I'm Leon and I study Physics.
-This is my personal Profile for my little Projects.
-I mostly develop for Apple Platforms, would love to branch out to Android in the future too.
+I'm Leon, and I study Physics.
+This is my personal profile for my small projects.
+I mostly develop for Apple platforms, but I would also love to branch out into Android development in the future.

 ---

 ### Tools & Technologies